 We have found that some municipal fire departments maintain their own checking accounts.
-These accounts are generally used to handle fire department expenses.
-They may be funded with fees collected for fire protection services.
+These accounts are generally used to handle fire department expenses and sometimes are funded with fees collected for fire protection services.

 Minnesota law allows municipalities to charge fees for fire protection services provided by the municipality's fire department.
-Payments by another municipality or a property owner for fire protection services provided by a city or town's fire department belong to that department's municipality, not to the fire department.
-Likewise, a donation to a city or town's fire department is really a donation to the city or town for fire department purposes.
-To accept the donation, the city council or town board of supervisors must pass a resolution by a two-thirds majority.
+Payments by another municipality or a property owner for fire protection services provided by a municipality's fire department belong to that department's municipality, not to the fire department.
+Likewise, a donation to a township's fire department is really a donation to the township for fire department purposes.
+To accept the donation, the town board of supervisors must pass a resolution by a two-thirds majority.
 The resolution may state that the donation is for fire department purposes.

-A city or town's expenditures are subject to the discretion of the city council or town board of supervisors.
-Firefighters, as such, are not authorized to approve city or town expenditures or to sign city or town checks.
+A town's expenditures are subject to the discretion of the town board of supervisors.
+Firefighters, as such, are not authorized to approve town expenditures or to sign town checks.

-Despite these legal requirements, some city and town fire departments have their own checking accounts.
-Money in these checking accounts is often not accounted for by the city or town's chief financial official.
-Expenditures from these accounts are not approved by the city council or town board of supervisors and checks are often not signed by the appropriate signatories.
+Despite these legal requirements, some township fire departments have their own checking accounts.
+Money in these checking accounts is often not accounted for by the town's chief financial official.
+Expenditures from these accounts are not approved by the town board of supervisors and checks are often not signed by the appropriate signatories.
 Because they are not in compliance with Minnesota law, these fire department checking accounts must be closed.

-Municipal officials should determine whether their fire department maintains its own checking account.
-If this type of account exists, the city council or town board should pass a resolution requiring that the account be closed.
-The money should be turned over to the city or town's chief financial official or to the treasurer of the relief association, depending on the source of the funds.
-Once the money is under the control of the chief financial official, the municipality should maintain proper documentation to show its auditor that the transfer of funds was completed.
+Township officials should determine whether their fire department maintains its own checking account.
+If this type of account exists, the town board should pass a resolution requiring that the account be closed.
+The money should be turned over to the town's chief financial official or to the treasurer of the relief association, depending on the source of the funds.
+Once the money is under the control of the chief financial official, the township should maintain proper documentation to show its auditor that the transfer of funds was completed.